-Established as the “Aladdin” theatre, the doors opened to the public on August 18th, 1924, showing silent movies.
+Established as the Aladdin Theater, the doors opened to the public on August 18th, 1924, showing silent movies.
 Later, Brevard’s first “talkie” movie house became known as “the showplace of the Indian River Section”.
 Several owners and several decades later, the building was purchased by the City of Cocoa and renamed The Cocoa Village Playhouse.
 In August of 1984, Brevard Community College District Board of Trustees acquired the building for $1 with the understanding that the college would take the responsibility of ownership and make the theatre operate in the best interest of the community.
-The Trustees immediately established a 501(c)(3) not for profit Direct Support Organization with its own Board of Directors who were given the responsibility of raising funds to make the Playhouse self supporting.
-Through donations from individuals, organizations, corporations and grants from Foundations, as well as the State of Florida, the Playhouse was restored operational and began producing community based musicals in 1989 featuring local volunteer performers.
+The Trustees immediately established a 501(c)(3) not for profit Direct Support Organization with its own Board of Directors who were given the responsibility of raising funds to make the Playhouse self-supporting.
+Through donations from individuals, organizations, corporations and grants from Foundations, as well as the State of Florida, the Playhouse was restored, made operational, and began producing community based musicals in 1989 featuring local volunteer performers.

-An audience base of 4,000 season patrons support the Playhouse each year and performances are known to sell out to the public before the run of each production is finished.
+An audience base of 2,100 season patrons support the Playhouse each year and performances are known to sell out to the public before the run of each production is finished.
 Over 55,000 audience viewers participate each year.
-Due to the growth of the programs, a Capital Campaign was launched to raise $2.5 million dollars to build a Technical Support Annex on the property east of the historic building which was donated by Harrison Vanderslice.
-The project totals $2.5 million and the Playhouse is continuing to raise the remaining $485,000 in funds needed for completion.
-In the Spring of 2011, Brevard Community College returned ownership of the Playhouse to the City of Cocoa.
-Theatrical operations will continue to be managed by the same 501(c)(3), The Historic Cocoa Village Playhouse, Inc. The City of Cocoa is responsible for maintaining the building and will begin a $400,000 renovation project in 2012 to upgrade the building, increase seating, and improve the orchestra pit.
-The City of Cocoa and the Board of Directors for the Playhouse are excited about the future of this historic community theatre in Cocoa Village.
+Due to the growth of the programs, a Capital Campaign was conducted to raise $1.9 million dollars to build a Technical Support Annex on the property east of the historic building.
+The property was donated by Harrison Vanderslice.
+The construction of the three story Technical Support Annex was completed in 2008 and immediately became fully operational providing a scenic workshop, a costume construction area, expanded dressing rooms, a designated hair and makeup area, and a rehearsal studio.